What is Paleo?

 - To the media and many others, Paleo refers to Loren Cordain’s trademarked The Paleo DietTM: lean meat, no dairy, no alcohol, no starch, etc. For what it’s worth, I think this diet is orders of magnitude superior to the Standard American Diet.
 It is not, however, the diet that I practice, nor is it the Paleo diet practiced by most people who label their eating under a Paleo umbrella.

 - Robb Wolf is a leading thinker and advocate of Paleo, and this is what he says.
 Mark Sisson offers a Primal spin and Chris Kresser suggests moving to a Paleo Template.
-The Whole 9 offers 30-day Paleo-ish challenges, which can be a helpful starting point for some.
+There are many “flavors” of Paleo, and in my estimation, the most commonly practiced approaches are high protein, moderate fat, relatively low-carb and centered around “real food” or “clean food” choices.

 - Paul Jaminet says his Perfect Health Diet (PHD) is more Paleo than The Paleo DietTM and many other implementations of Paleo.
 By this, he means that his diet more closely emulates what most people ate during the Paleolithic period.
 This is the Paleo-esque diet that most closely resembles my own.
 However, my approach includes legumes, more vegetables, whole grains, and less meat and starch than the PHD.

-- Many people who consider themselves to be Paleo eaters eventually start to eat a diet that resembles the diet advocated by the Weston A. Price Foundation…usually everything except for the grains and legumes with some variance on partaking in dairy.
+- Many people who consider themselves to be Paleo eaters eventually start to eat a diet that resembles the diet advocated by the Weston A. Price Foundation, with the exception of grains and legumes.

 - When Paleo becomes a dogmatic system of do’s and don’ts, it is natural for people to push the limits of those rules.
-As such, many recipe websites and apps have come to feature calorie dense foods that are not particularly nutritious.
-These can include desserts, dips, snacks, and even entire meals…just about anything.
+As such, many recipe websites and apps have come to feature calorie-dense foods that are not particularly nutritious.
+There are a lot of desserts, dips, snacks.
 While the foods themselves can be perfectly fine when eaten occasionally, and are fantastic to prepare for special events — they can also derail certain health goals like weight loss when eaten regularly.
 I wrote about this in an article called You Might be Getting Too Good at Paleo.
 I recommend Eating Dinners, Not Menus — deeply enjoying real food and not obsessing about the rules once you find yourself seated at the dinner table.

 - Sometimes, I refer to Paleo as Paleo™ — this doesn’t refer to Cordain’s diet (which is The Paleo Diet™), but rather a form of Paleo that is blatantly commercial, uninformed, and that is designed to benefit the propagators rather than the readers / users / followers.